 Plan Expenses.
-Plan administrative expenses, including Plan trustee and recordkeeper fees were paid directly by the Employer in 2010.
-All other administrative, investment management fees and other investment expenses were paid out of Plan assets during 2010.
+Certain Plan administrative expenses were paid directly by the Employer in 2011.
+All other administrative, Trustee, investment management fees and other investment expenses were paid out of Plan assets during 2011.

 Payment of Benefits.
 Benefit payments to participants or beneficiaries are recorded upon distribution.